Climate Change in Howard County

 Flooding Vulnerabilities

-Howard County faces significant flooding concerns within the 100-year and 500-year floodplains throughout the County, and particularly in and around central and eastern portions of Howard County.
-Importantly, there are several critical facilities— such as Howard County’s K-12 schools, fire stations, police stations— that are in or near floodplains.
+Howard County faces serious flooding risks within both the 100-year and 500-year floodplains, particularly in central and eastern parts of the County.
+Several critical facilities—including K-12 schools, fire stations, and police stations—are located in or near these flood-prone areas.

-In addition, there are several roadways experiencing frequent flooding, which will further jeopardize access to and from these critical facilities.
-High risk assets such as bridges and tot lots are in Harper’s Choice, Hickory Ridge, Kings Contrivance, Long Reach, and Owen Brown.
+Frequent roadway flooding further threatens access to these essential services, increasing the risk during emergencies.
+In addition, high-risk assets such as bridges and tot lots are located in neighborhoods including Harper’s Choice, Hickory Ridge, Kings Contrivance, Long Reach, and Owen Brown.

 What You Can Do